Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class18/README.md

 Calculate pairwise genetic distances and look for evidence of transmission within facilities
 --------------------------------------------------------------------------------------------
+To start our analysis of the outbreak we will examine pairwise distances among isolates.
+We have a few goals in this analysis:
+1. To further assess whether all isolates are part of a clonal outbreak.
+If they are, then we expect a unimodal distribution, where the maximum genetic distance is consistent with the amount of evolution that could occur during the time span of the outbreak.
+If the data supports a clonal outbreak, then a time-scaled phylogenetic analysis can be performed to gain more nuanced insight into the evolutionary rate of the outbreak strain and when key events occured (e.g. introduction into the region).
+2. To get a sense of whether we are sampling recent direct or indirect transmission events.
+Given that we rarely have a comprehensive sampling of all cases, it is helpful to first get a sense of how much recent transmission is being detected, before moving on to interpretation.
+One line of support for sampling recent transmission is the existance of closely related isolates (i.e. small SNV distances), although this in itself is not sufficient, as early in outbreaks there is often low overall genetic diversity.
+Therefore, we also consider epidemiologic data in the form of the facility of isolation.
+If we are sampling recent transmission, we expect an enrichment of epidemiologic linkages (i.e. being from the same facility) at small SNV distances.
+3. By examining where the enrichment for epidemiologic overlap declines, we can identify a reasonable threshold for detecting transmission moving forward based on the observed evolutionary rate of the organism and how rapidly it moves within and between facilities.

+First, lets get pairwise distances, process them in regentrans and then use ggplot to plot histograms of pairwise distances from pairs from the same or different facilities.

 ```
 ##Make plots of pairwise distances within and between facilities